-- When dry, it soaks up water eagerly, so it helps plants recover quickly from dry conditions and makes good use of available water.
+- When dry and ready to use, it soaks up water eagerly, so it helps plants recover quickly from dry conditions and makes good use of available water.

 - Absorbs ten times its weight in water, so it keeps roots well hydrated and provides an excellent growing medium for healthy development of roots.